adrienpayong/WikiDes-A-Wikipedia-Based-Dataset-for-Generating-Short-Descriptions-from-Paragraphs-PART1-/README.md

 ## Introduction

 The process of text summarizing entails reducing a lengthy document to its important points.
 The task can be monolingual or cross-lingual.
 The monolingual task has been handled for languages other than English.
 A dataset is build  by matching a document with a summary; the length of each might vary depending on the intended use.
 Free online resources like Wikipedia and Wikidata provide large-size and diversified material to collect information for summarizing tasks.
 Wikidata entries are distinguished from one another by a brief description phrase that serves to differentiate across entries with the same or similar labels.
 We observe a high correlation between Wikidata descriptions and Wikipedia articles, especially in the first paragraphs.

-Thus, we want to create a unique dataset called WikiDes to generate short descriptions as summaries from the irst paragraphs as document.
+Thus, we want to create a unique dataset called WikiDes to generate short descriptions as summaries from the first paragraphs as document.
 WikiDes is a monolingual dataset with over 80k English samples with 6987 instances as topics, extracted data from both Wikipedia and Wikidata.

 ## Why WikiDes ?